Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/PerceivingSpaceAcoustics.md

 When it comes to design, reverb is far more important in helping inform the user into architectural properties of the environment.
 Particularly scale and material.
 A small underground cave will sound different than a large cavern, which will sound different than a wooden hut.

 > Consider this next time you walk down a stairwell.
-Many stairwells are highly reverberent, it's easy to identify the sounds.
+Many stairwells are highly reverberant, it's easy to identify the sounds.
 The direct sounds of your footsteps never really change location, but as you approach the bottom of the stairwell, the reverberation of the footsteps changes.
 Your ears tell you that you are near the bottom (i.e.: it's time to look up from your phone).

 Reverb is easy to fake, and "inject" into audio recordings.
 Adding "fake" reverb to a recording is a fundamental tool in a sound engineers toolkit.